Join-pattern: Parallel C#

 This example demonstrates how to use joins.

 Cω

 Cω adds new language features to support concurrent programming (based on the earlier Polyphonic C#).
 The Joins Concurrency Library for C# and other .NET languages is derived of this project.

 Scalable Join Patterns

-It's an easy to use declarative and scalable join-pattern library.
+It is an easy-to-use declarative and scalable join-pattern library.
 In opposite to the Russo library, it has no global lock.
-In fact, it's working with a compare-and-swap CAS and Atomic message system.
+In fact, it works with a compare-and-swap CAS and Atomic message system.
 The library use three improvements for the join-pattern :